projf/projf-explore/graphics/animated-shapes/README.md

 * `ice40` - designs for iCEBreaker and other Lattice iCE40 boards
 * `sim` - simulation with Verilator and LibSDL; see the [Simulation README](sim/README.md)
 * `xc7` - designs for Arty and other Xilinx 7 Series boards with VGA output
+* `xc7-dvi` - designs for Nexys Video and other Xilinx 7 Series boards with DVI output

 These designs make use of modules from the [Project F library](../../lib/).
 Check the included iCE40 [Makefile](ice40/Makefile) or Vivado [create_project.tcl](xc7/vivado/create_project.tcl) to see the list of modules.